knowrahman/AWS-SAA-C02-Course/README.md

   - no way of giving an identity in another account access to a bucket.

 Each bucket can only have one policy, but it can have multiple statements.

+When we make the principal of the S3 bucket resource policy as "*" and the action is "s3:GetObject" it allows anonymous access to everyone

 #### 1.4.1.2.
 ACLs (Legacy)